 The Story of Urashima Taro

-THE PALACE and the princess OTOHIME
+THE PALACE and Princess OTOHIME

-A DIFFICULT decision
+A DIFFICULT DECISION

 Urashima Taro Back home